ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 • line 2400 - net profit.

-For current property
+For current assets

-ROA
+ROA indicator

-RONA coefficient
+RONA ratio

-Why should an accountant calculate ROA
+Why does an accountant need to calculate ROA?

 Let's start with return on assets.

-What is Return on Assets (ROA)?
+What is return on assets (ROA)?

 Take the infamous Enron.
 This energy company had a very high ROA.
-This was due to the fact that she created separate companies and "sold" her assets to them.
+This was due to the fact that she created separate companies and “sold” her assets to them.
 Since its assets were thus taken off the balance sheet, the company appeared to have a higher return on assets and equity.
-This approach is called "denominator control".
+This technique is called "denominator control".

 Now let's look at return on equity.

-What is return on equity (ROE, from the English Return on Equity)?
+What is return on equity (ROE, from the English.
+Return on Equity)?

-This is an important ratio no matter what industry you're in, and more relevant than ROA for some companies.
+This is an important ratio no matter what industry you're in, and is more relevant than ROA for some companies.

 But every company has its own capital.